-By way of an agreement dated October 11, 2011, for which a closing occurred on November 16, 2011, B2B Trust, a Bank subsidiary, acquired 100% of M.R.S.
+By way of an agreement dated October 11, 2011, for which a closing occurred on November 16, 2011, B2B Trust (now B2B Bank), a Bank subsidiary, acquired 100% of M.R.S.
 Trust Company and M.R.S.
-Inc. through a stock purchase transaction.
+Inc. through a share purchase transaction.

 An agreement was entered into on October 14, 2011 between the Bank and Mackenzie Investments for the distribution of Mackenzie Mutual Funds.
-According to the terms of the agreement, as principal distributor, the Bank will supply a preferred family of Mackenzie funds as of mid-January 2012.
+According to the terms of the agreement, as principal distributor, the Bank offers a preferred family of Mackenzie funds since mid-January 2012.

-By way of an agreement dated June 6, 2012, for which a closing occurred on August 1, 2012, B2B Bank acquired 100% of AGF Trust Company through a stock purchase transaction.
+By way of an agreement dated June 6, 2012, for which a closing occurred on August 1, 2012, B2B Bank acquired 100% of AGF Trust Company through a share purchase transaction.